Twitter IPO sparks speculation on who could follow

-About a dozen private companies are valued at more than $1 billion (£624.22 million), and many of them have already been holding informal talks with bankers.
+About a dozen private companies are valued at more than $1 billion, and many of them have already been holding informal talks with bankers.
 Now, many - including Box, Square and Airbnb - are likely to accelerate their IPO plans, according to venture capitalists.

 File-sharing company Box picked Morgan Stanley, Credit Suisse and JP Morgan to lead its IPO, Reuters reported Friday.
 The company has been valued at more than $1.2 billion by private venture capital investors, but it remains unclear whether it is profitable.